turingschool/career-development-curriculum-site/module_one/mod1_week5.md

 ---
 layout: page
-title: Follow-up Workshop on Storytelling & LinkedIn - Week 5
+title: Module 1 Week 5
 ---

+## Workshop on Storytelling & LinkedIn
 ### Overview
-This is your final PD activity during this module.
-By the end of today, there are 2 goals for you to achieve:
+This is your final PD activity during this module, which you'll complete during your Week 5 Homeroom Groups.
+By the end of that hour, there are 2 goals for you to achieve:

 * A working version of your professional story
 * A working draft of your LinkedIn profile